Ksson96/contact-book/README.md

 ## Testing
 - Initially the intention was to create the application using a OOP approach.
 This would have been easier if the data was stored locally in a seperate file.
 However when trying to create and update data with the Gspread library i ran in to multiple issues regarding object data types not being accepted by the Gspread methods provided.
 To remedy this I had to destructure my contact objects in to lists and vice versa.
 So to avoid any unecessary hurdles I switched approach.

+- Testing the application I went through the process of both creating, updating and deleting, however at every step of the way I entered the wrong information.
+Both updating a contact and creating a contact are validated using the same functions.
+When inputting numbers for names, letters for phone number and age aswell as a faulty email address, the application is responding to the wrongful input as expected.
+The same thing happens if nothing is provided at all as the validation requires that certain criteria are met for each input field.

+* One issue found was when confirming the deletion of a contact:
+- Entering "N" for no deletion resulted in the user being returned to main menu, while entering neither "Y" / "N" prompts the user for another ID which is the expected result of "N".
+Therefore a new "Q" option was added for the user to return to the main menu while "N" instead gives the expected result.

 ## Bugs
 * <strong>Problem</strong> 🐞: Application on Heroku returned a 404 Error.
 * <strong>Cause</strong>🛠: Python Essentials Template files were missing since project was created without it.
 * <strong>Resolution</strong>✅: Manually added all files and folders included in the Code Institute Python Template.
+---
+* <strong>Problem</strong> 🐞: If statement in edit_contact checking if display_contact returned a user, returned None
+* <strong>Cause</strong>🛠: display_contact returned only a print of the contact data which resulted in None after loop was finished.
+* <strong>Resolution</strong>✅: Make display_contact return the contact_id after print statements if contact was found, return False if not found.
+This way         edit_contact if statement could check for True/False Bool.
+---
+* <strong>Problem</strong> 🐞: Gspread update() didn't update worksheet and returned an error.
+* <strong>Cause</strong>🛠: Second parameter was given a list of contact data.
+Gspread required a nested list within a list.
+* <strong>Resolution</strong>✅: Used seperate "create_contact_list()" function to return a list of contact data.
+Passed the list of data into a variable which was then stored in it's own list and passed as the second parameter.

 # Deployment
 The project was deployed to Heroku.